Battles on the Home Front

 While you’re in the Visitor Center, make sure to grab a copy of our Battles on the Home Front brochure and map, which will provide you with additional information about historic sites and museums in town as you plan your self-guided tour of our Civil War Trails.

-A visit to the Virginia Quilt Museum in downtown Harrisonburg will also allow you to explore the rich history of the community.
-Located within a building that dates back to 1856, the museum’s grounds hold a history of their own, telling the story of a Civil War soldier and his bride.
+A visit to the Warren-Sipe House in downtown Harrisonburg will also allow you to explore the rich history of the community.
+This building dating back to 1856, the museum’s grounds hold a history of their own, telling the story of a Civil War soldier and his bride.
 Don’t forget to ask about boy Major Joseph Latimer’s ghost that is sometimes felt at the top of the museum’s staircase.

 Civil War markers can also be found at the Confederate Hospital, Rockingham County Courthouse, Massanutten Regional Library.